lots0logs/circleci-wordpress/README.md

 |Ruby     |2.3.1  |

 ## Requirements
-* A separate, linked database container named "database".
+* A separate, database container with port `3306` exposed.